mgradysaunders/leaf-disk-gen/README.md

 array (surrounded by square brackets, separated by commas) of three real numbers.
 For example, `--from "[1, 2, 3]"` specifies the point X=1, Y=2, Z=3, for the &ldquo;from&rdquo; corner.

+The sphere options `[SPHERE-OPTIONS]` also include only 2 options, `--center` and `--radius`, which specify the center coordinate and radius of the sphere respectively.

 As a more complete example,
 ```